cpichard/usdtweak/README.md

     cmake -Dpxr_DIR=/installs/usd-21.02 -Dglfw3_DIR=/installs/glfw-3.3.2/lib/cmake/glfw3 ..
     make

-It should compile successfully on Windows 10 with MSVC 19, Centos 7 with g++ and MacOS Catalina.
+It should compile successfully on Windows 10 with MSVC 19, CentOS 7 with g++ and MacOS Catalina.
 The viewport doesn't work on mac as the OpenGL version is not supported, but the layer editor does.

 ## Contact